treeverse/lakeFS/docs/integrations/spark.md

 ```
 ### ⚠️ Experimental: Pre-signed mode for S3A

-As of Hadoop 3.3.1 (and most likely, older versions as well), it is possible possible to use pre-signed URLs as return values from the lakeFS S3 Gateway.
+As of Hadoop 3.3.1 (and most likely, older versions as well), it is possible to use pre-signed URLs as return values from the lakeFS S3 Gateway.

 This has the immediate benefit of reducing the amount of traffic that has to go through the lakeFS server.
 To read more about pre-signed URLs, see [this guide](../reference/security/presigned-url.html).